mousepawmedia/devdocs/source/network/nextcloud.rst

 (i.e. "Content Developers") in the :guilabel:`Share with users or groups...` box.
 Tap the name when it appears in the autocomplete list.

-..  note:: You *must* search users by their username.
-You presently cannot
-    search by their real name.

 After selecting a user or group, they will appear in the sharing list below the search box.
 You can control sharing permissions from here.